0aoq/Dispute/README.md

 ## Note:
 This repository might some times be behind, if you intend to only use Dispute, please use the website https://dispute-app.web.app

+The main Dispute server may change with changes to how data is stored for servers.